vishalbelsare/latigo/README.md

 env | grep LATIGO
 ```

 Now your environment is set up and docker-compose will pass this environment on to the nodes to let them function correctly

+> NOTE: If you want to know what the configuration options mean, please see the [available parameter sections](#available-parameter-sections)

 #### Start docker compose